-Session 2025-26 (Scheme w.e.f.
+Session 2025-26 ( Scheme w.e.f.
 2024-25) PRINTE

 Part A - Introducti ion esara III

 Name of Programme Commerce

 Semester III

-Name of the Course Financial Inst Financial Institutions and Markets
+Name of the Course Financial Inst itutions and Markets Lauren

-Course Code M24-COM-30 M24-COM-301
+Course Code M24-COM-30 01 J. State

 Course Type CC-11 un als tone of J. 179V

-Level of the course 500-599 oftenional base in S seela
+Level of the course 500-599 oftenional base in S seelig

 Pre-requisite for the course (if any) NIL Locabi

-Course Learning Outcomes (CLO) After completing this course, the learner will be able to: CLO 301.1: Enable to understand the working of
+Course Learning Outcomes (CLO) After completing this course, the learner will be able to: CLO 301.3: 1 CLO 301.4: T nancial Institutions adividually and as an Develop an uncorganization, role, funde egulation of different arkets in India.
+Familiarise the stude commercial banks evelopment banks in To acquaint the learn of financial services we merchant banking and recent development derstanding of the ctioning and need for t types of financial ents with the role of NBFCs and India. ers with the concept with special emphasis and mutual funds and its.

 Credits Theory Tutorial Total

 3 1 4

 Teaching Hours per week 3 1 4

 Internal Assessment Marks 30 0 30

 End Term Exam Marks 70 0 70

 Max.
 Marks 100 0 100

 Examination Time 3 hours - -1274 E-101 2